Guide

 OptimalA best feasible plan was found that satisfies all constraints

-InfeasibleNo plan can satisfy all constraints simultaneously — SSPLAX shows the minimum changes needed to restore feasibility
+InfeasibleNo plan can satisfy all constraints simultaneously — SSPLAX suggests single-limit changes that could restore feasibility

 UnboundedThe objective can improve without limit — usually means a constraint is missing